philterd/philter/docs/docs/api_and_sdks/api/filtering_api.md

 The request body may be up to `MAX_FILE_SIZE_BYTES` (10 MB by default; see [Settings](../../settings.md#redaction-engine)).
 A larger body is rejected with `413 Payload Too Large` and a message stating the limit.

+Resolved execution configuration is limited to 1 MiB of UTF-8 JSON, independently of the uploaded policy size.
+Custom-list expansion is bounded across all dictionaries and ignored terms; captured async configuration also includes account defaults and context settings.
+Exceeding this limit returns `413 Payload Too Large`.
+Async jobs whose complete encrypted record exceeds the storage limit (16 MiB minus a 16 KiB metadata reserve) also return 413 before queue admission.
+These rejections do not block subsequent submissions.

 ### Content Type Verification

 The body is checked against the declared `Content-Type` before redaction begins.
 A body that